-We prepare our students to be career-ready upon graduation.
-That means they understand how the law works—and why it matters.
-Our graduates find fulfilling positions in a variety of settings—large law firms, corporate legal departments, non-profits, regulatory agencies, and many more.
+We prepare our students to be practice-ready upon graduation.
+Our graduates find fulfilling positions in a variety of settings—law firms, corporate legal departments, non-profits, government agencies, and many more.

-Our Career Services Office offers 100 professional development and recruiting programs each year, including clinics, clerkship training, workshops, and resume critiques.
-These resources help students discern their passions, develop practical skills, and discover potential employers.
-It works: Our employment rate is 93.4%, and 86.8% of our graduates acquire full-time, long-term, bar-passage required/JD advantage jobs (Class of 2016).
+Our Career Services Office conducts over 2500 individual advising appointments and offers over 100 career-related programs each year, including career fundamentals and job search strategies for private and public sector jobs, clerkships and fellowships, and practice area exposure.
+These resources help students discern the career path right for them, develop practical skills, and discover potential employers.
+Our approach works: our employment rate is 92.7%, and 89.5% of our graduates acquire full-time, long-term, bar-passage required/JD advantage jobs (Class of 2019).